 It’s a win/win solution when you take the bull by the horns and rise above with unique messaging.

-Let’s dive into how to craft your unique selling proposition.
+Let’s dive into how to identify your USP for your marketing strategy.

 What Is Your Unique Selling Proposition?

-A unique selling proposition is a simple statement that immediately helps customers understand what makes you different or special in your market.
+A unique selling proposition is a simple statement that immediately helps your target audience understand what makes you different or special in your market.

 From there, your USP’s messaging can expand and educate those newly-opened minds with further details about the benefits of buying from you.
 As a general recommendation, it is a good idea to test it via A/B testing for your online store.

-Expanding this idea further, your unique selling proposition needs to have these qualities:
+Expanding this idea further, your USP needs to have these qualities:

 - Focused on customer needs: It won’t help to come up with a “unique” angle that isn’t something your best-fit customers care about.

-- Assertive, yet meaningful: Don’t say things like, “we offer the best quality.”
-Create a memorable unique selling proposition that you can defend while making it clear how it sets you apart from competitors.
+- Assertive, yet meaningful: Don’t say things like, “We offer the best quality.”
+Create a memorable USP that you can defend while making it clear how it sets you apart from competitors.

 You don’t need a unique product.
 You need USP messaging that reveals the intersection between what you do best and what your customers want most.